There are clear signs that indicate your child was misdiagnosed with ADHD.

 Dr. Park says, “It’s been estimated that about one-fourth to one-third of all children with ADHD actually have untreated obstructive sleep apnea.”

-Sleep apnea is when breathing temporarily stops many times during sleep.
-This deprives the brain of oxygen, which can lead to problems such as impaired concentration and irritability.
+This deprives the brain of oxygen, which can lead to problems such as impaired concentration, irritability, restlessness, being easily distracted and other features that are commonly found in someone diagnosed with ADHD.

-He adds that hyperactive kids do better on stimulant medications such as Adderall and Concerta because the kids are sleepy — due to the sleep apnea!
+He adds that hyperactive kids do better on stimulant medications such as Adderall and Concerta because the kids are sleepy — due to the untreated sleep apnea!

 Dr. Park says that 81 percent of all children diagnosed with ADHD snore to some degree.
+That’s a lot.

 Many circumstances can lead to behaviors that fit the criteria for attention deficit hyperactivity disorder in kids.